ncoghlan/repofunnel/README.md

 require switching to Kubernetes for local development rather than using plain Docker.

+The development instance (`run_dev.sh`) stores persistent data in three places:

+* the pulp_db MongoDB container (Pulp's main data store)
+* the pulp_data container (Pulp's generated RPM repos)
+* the host working directory (the SQLite DB for the dev instance)

+This allows the development instance container to be destroyed and recreated at will without losing any working data.

+By contrast, the demo instance (`demo_server.sh`) stores its data inside the container, so destroying and recreating it will lose any previously entered data.

 Tech stack
 ----------

 This is a Django app, to align with the tech stack used by pulpproject.org

+Pulp is used as the repository management and content management engine.

-REST API design is taken from jsonapi.org, provided via Django REST Framework
+REST API design is from jsonapi.org, implemented via Django REST Framework

+Front end styling is from patternfly.org

 Development relies on Docker containers (for both Pulp and RepoFunnel itself)

-The copr2pulp Django app handles the aspects specific to retrieving repo details from COPR and mapping them to local repos stored in Pulp (making both remote data sources and local data stores pluggable is a desirable future enhancement, but not a near term priority)

-Front end styling relies on patternfly.org